 There are different materials you can use for your home flooring.
-For those with the money to spend; engineered wood, bamboo and stone are highly expensive options but are eco-friendly and durable.
-But for most home owners, tile is the more popular choice because it is strong, durable and easy to install and clean.
-Best of all is that tile is very affordable.
-Tiles can be made of ceramic, porcelain or floating wood.
+For those with the money to spend, engineered wood, bamboo, and stone are highly expensive options but are eco-friendly and durable.
+But for most homeowners, tile is the more popular choice because it is strong, durable, easy to install, and clean.
+The best of all is that the tile is very affordable.
+Tiles can be made of ceramic and porcelain tiles or floating wood.

 Here are a few other benefits of using tile flooring:

 - High degree of availability

 Given all of its benefits, it should be no surprise that tile is the primary choice of homes, offices and commercial establishments.